mylinuxforwork/dotfiles/README.md

 # ML4W dotfiles

-This is the configuration of my Arch linux based installation for Hyprland (Wayland) and Qtile (Xorg).
+This is my configuration of Hyprland (Wayland) and Qtile (Xorg).
+This package includes installation scripts to install and setup the required components.
+The dotfiles are tested with Arch Linux, Manjaro Linux, EndeavourOS and Arco Linux.

 ## Common Packages